 Eventually you pass all the planets (there is a cheat scroll at the top to jump from planet to planet).

 So, what does this have to do with English?
 Well, the assignment for those go getters is to scroll until they find the Shakespeare quote.
 Then they are to email me the quote and what Shakespeare play it comes from.
 I do not tell them where the quote is (that would take the fun away from it), but I will tell you.
 You'll find it between Saturn and Uranus (closer to Uranus).
-I had to fold the two screenshots up because the quote and explanation is longer than one screenful:

 I love how this blends with his science lesson.
 The sayings that come beforehand talk about how it is impossible for us to comprehend some things such as the amount of space between objects in space.